-Vancity Community Foundation has been leading a project that is investigating the collective impacts of social enterprises in Vancouver that are providing employment, training and income generating opportunities for people who are marginalized ('Work Integration Social Enterprises' 'WISE').
-This project is developing the following research, tools and resources.
-Check this page for updates as they become available.
+Vancity Community Foundation led a project that investigated the collective impacts of social enterprises in Vancouver that are providing employment, training and income generating opportunities for people who are marginalized ('Work Integration Social Enterprises' 'WISE').
+This project developed the following research, tools and resources.

 1. An Impact Map and Measurement Framework:

 The following impact map depicts shared outcomes for WISE enterprises.
 It was developed through a workshop in the fall of 2014 that involved a number of social enterprises in Vancouver.

 An impact map (logic model) typically illustrates the path between what an organization does (inputs and activities), what it creates (outputs) and what further changes occur (outcomes).
 While each social enterprise differs in the business product/service created, and how it does this (their inputs, activities and outputs), they all go out of their way to include people who are marginalized in the business, and see how this positively impacts a person and their community (shared outcomes).